 - Growth spurts, where baby nurses more often than usual for several days and may act very fussy.
 Common growth spurt times in the early weeks are the first few days at home, 7 – 10 days, 2 – 3 weeks and 4 – 6 weeks.

-Weight gain: The average breastfed newborn gains 6 ounces/week (170 grams/week).
-Consult with baby’s doctor and your lactation consultant if baby is not gaining as expected.
+Weight gain: When breastfeeding your newborn, they should gain 6 ounces/week (170 grams/week).
+Consult with the baby’s doctor and your lactation consultant if the baby is not gaining as expected.

 Dirty diapers: Expect 3-4+ stools daily that are the size of about 2.5 cm or larger.
-Some babies stool every time or even more often when they nurse this is this is normal .
+Some babies stool every time or even more often when they nurse this is normal.
 The normal stool of a breastfed baby is yellow and loose (soft to runny) and may be seedy or curdy.
-After 4 – 6 weeks, some babies stool less frequently, with stools as infrequent as one every 7-10 days.
-As long as baby is gaining weight well, this is normal.
+After 4 – 6 weeks, some babies stool less frequently, with stools as infrequent as once every 7-10 days.
+As long as the baby is gaining weight well, this is normal.

 Boosting Milk supply

 Take cookies, muffins, herbs (called ‘galactagogues’) to stimulate the hormones that govern their milk supply.
-Eat food that boost milk will help too.
-By finding your milk booster, you will need to trial and error as different body reacts differently to different food.
+Eat food that boosts milk will help too.
+You may need to do some trial and error as everyone’s body reacts differently to food.

 Kelly mom https://kellymom.com/hot-topics/newborn-nursing/